-The Gospel heard, freely offers the promises found in God’s word: the forgiveness of sins, salvation, and freedom from death.
-The Gospel believed, credits these promises as gifts to the believers account.
-Hearing the Gospel creates faith, and faith takes the sinner while in his rebellious state and moves him to believe in Christ.
-This is a work of God and zero credit is attributed to one who believes.
+The Law must first convict or convince the sinner of his sin, before the Gospel can do its life-giving work.
+The Gospel, on the other hand, simply offers free gifts and never asks for or demands anything.
+It freely offers the gifts found in the promises of God: freedom from death, the forgiveness of sins, eternal life and salvation.
+The Gospel heard and received, credits these promised gifts to the believers account.
+The Gospel takes what Christ earned on the cross and now applies it to the believer.
+The perfect righteousness earned by Christ’s sinless life and sin bearing death on the cross now belongs to the Christian.
+As well, the Gospel creates the faith that now takes the sinner while in his rebellious state and moves him to believe in Christ and trust what Christ did is true for him personally.
+This is the work of God alone and zero credit is attributed to one who believes.
 St Paul tells us in Romans 3:23-25 “For all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus.
 God presented Christ as a sacrifice of atonement, through the shedding of his blood—to be received by faith.”

 This gifting is something that is done to us apart from any merit or worthiness on our part.
-It’s not something we earn.
+It’s not something we earn, nor is there anything found within us that is deserving of it.
 Rather, it is done to us solely based upon God’s gracious favor toward us.
-It’s what God did in the death of His son on the cross for us, to save us from our sin.
-The Gospel is totally foreign to us and it freely gives us eternal life.
-The Gospel never requires or asks anything of the unbeliever nor the Christian as well.
+It is what God did in the death of His son on the cross for us to save us from our sin.
+Again, the Gospel is totally foreign to us and it freely gives us eternal life.
+The Gospel never requires or asks anything of the unbeliever or the Christian as well.
 It only offers gifts that are connected to God’s promises found within scripture.
 In Romans 5:4-5 St. Paul states, “Now to the one who works, wages are not credited as a gift but as an obligation.
 However, to the one who does not work but trusts God who justifies the ungodly, their faith is credited as righteousness”.